open-component-model/demo-secure-delivery/README.md

 `make run`

-Once the environment has been created, login to gitea using the follow credentials:
+Once the environment has been created, login to Gitea using the following credentials:

 ```
 username: ocm-admin